 The school uses a flexible creative planning system that is based upon the development of skills, knowledge and understanding, which enables adults to provide well differentiated, challenging and meaningful contexts for learning.
 Thus enabling all learners to successfully make progress gaining new skills and knowledge that they understand, can internalise and apply appropriately to new and challenging situations.
 The provision of interactive and challenging learning environments both in and out of doors engages and stimulates learners’ desire to learn.

 Our curriculum has a strong Christian underpinning; it is linked closely with the Church of England’s Vision for Education using our driver of ' Our faith can move mountains’ and the recognition of Jesus’ promise of ‘life in all its fullness’.
 Also teaching the children that we are able to achieve anything we put our minds too.
 This includes the pursuit of excellence for preparing our children to achieve the highest academic standards at the end of each Key Stage, whilst also preparing them to be world citizens of the 21st century.
-We recognise RE as a core subject and we follow ‘Understanding Christianity’ in addition to a broad multi-faith curriculum.
+We recognise RE as a core subject and we follow ‘Understanding Christianity’ in addition to our Derbyshire Agreed Syllabus.
 Our values underpin all that we do in school, fostering independence and resilience.

 Our carefully crafted curriculum balances the national expectations and an all-encompassing range of experiences allowing our children to flourish.
 Clear strategic planning allows the curriculum to be dynamic to the context of the school and our unique local environment.
 Age related expectations combine the acquisition of knowledge and development of skills to create a purposeful and exciting learning journey for every child.
 The curriculum has high expectations to combine transferable skills, demonstrate a breadth of vocabulary and develop strong cross curricular links.
 Excellent classroom environments stimulate and engage quality thinking and reasoning.
 We support our children’s physical well being through providing sports coaching from external professionals and take part in numerous competitions through our link with AVSSP.